Skip to main content

 message_history_noticeAlways

-secret_encrypted_messageOnly when SecretEncType is EventEdit or PollEdit
+secret_encrypted_messageOnly when SecretEncType is EventEdit, PollEdit, or PollAddOption

 bot_invoke_messageOnly when the inner protocol_message has type RequestWelcomeMessage